Copyright © IJCMAS ICMAUA.

 A Brief Philosophy of Tinh Vo Dao

-be serious, open-minded, willing to learn and prepared to take any challenges.
+willing to learn and prepared to take any challenges.
+Tinh

-Tinh Vo Dao is a journey with no destination.
-During the journey, students will
+Vo Dao is a journey with no destination.
+During the journey, students will find

 ·